foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000047_nixos_framework_laptop_installation_meditation_guide.md

-# NixOS Installation Meditation Guide 🧘‍♀️💻
+# NixOS Framework Laptop Installation Guide 🧘‍♀️💻

 *"Meditation is a surrender to the present moment.
 When you are totally here and now, action happens through you, not by you." - Osho*